Exact Expression For Information Distance: Introduction

 \section{Introduction}

 The length of a shortest binary program to compute from one object to another object and vice versa expresses the amount of information that separates the objects.
 This is a proper distance \cite[p.
-205]{DD09}, is (almost) a metric and spawned theoretic issues.
+205]{DD09}, is (almost) a metric, and spawned theoretic issues.
 Normalized in the appropriate manner it quantifies a similarity between objects \cite{Li04,CV05,CV07} and is now widely used in pattern recognition \cite{BOAMJN07}, learning \cite{CGRC10}, and data mining \cite{Ke04}.
 Extending this approach we can ask how much the objects in a set of objects are alike, that is, the common information they share.
-All objects we discuss are represented as finite binary strings.
-We use Kolmogorov complexity \cite{Ko65}.
-Informally, the Kolmogorov complexity of a string is the length of a shortest binary program from which the string can be computed.
-Therefore it is a lower bound on the length of a compressed version of that string for any current or future computer.
+All objects we discuss are represented as finite binary strings and we use Kolmogorov complexity \cite{Ko65} to express the central notion of this paper: information distance.
+Informally, the Kolmogorov complexity of a string is the length of a shortest binary program from which the string can be computed by a special type of Turing machine.
+It is a lower bound on the length of a compressed version of that string for any current or future computer.
 The text \cite{LV08} introduces the notions, develops the theory, and presents applications.

 We write {\em string} to denote a finite binary string.
-Other finite objects, such as multisets of strings (a generalization of the notion of a set where each member can occur more than once), may be encoded into single strings in natural ways.
+Other finite objects, such as multisets of strings (a multiset is a generalization of the notion of a set where each member can occur more than once), may be encoded into single strings in natural ways.
 The length of a string $x$ is denoted by $|x|$.
-Let $X$ be a finite multiset of strings ordered length-increasing lexicographic.
+The {\em empty string} of 0 bits is denoted by $\epsilon$.
+Thus $|\epsilon|=0$.
+Denote by a capital a finite multiset of strings ordered length-increasing lexicographic.
+The cardinality $|X|$ of a finite multiset $X$ is the number of occurrences of (possibly the same) elements in $X$.
+Confusion with the notation of the length of a string is avoided by the context.
 In this paper $|X| \geq 2$.
 Examples are $X=\{x,x\}$ and $X=\{x,y\}$ with $x \neq y$.
+In both cases $|X|=2$.
+That is, we use the set notations of $\{\cdot \}$ and $|\cdot|$ also for multisets.
 The logarithms are binary throughout.

-Let $U$ be a fixed {\em optimal universal prefix Turing machine} for which the programs are binary.
-The set of programs for such a machine is a prefix code (no program is a proper prefix of another program).
-Since computability is involved, such a program is called {\em self-delimiting}.
-The minimal length of a self-delimiting program computing a string $x$ is the {\em prefix Kolmogorov complexity} $K(x)$ of that string.
-We can define $K(X)$ as the length of a shortest self-delimiting program $p$ computing all the members of $X$ and a means to tell them apart.
-Similarly we define $K(X|x)$.